-Correct methods of paying out rope from a coil are shown in Figures 1 and 2.
-Figur 3 shows an incorrect method of paying out rope from a coil.
+Correct methods of paying out rope from a coil are shown in the video above.

 A shaft of adequate strength should be passed through the reel bore and the reel places in a suitable stand which allows it to rotate and be braked to avoid overrun during installation.

-The supply reel should be positioned such that the fleet angle during installation is kept to a minimum (max.
-1,5°).
-This can be done by placing the supply reel and its supporting stand or cradle as far away from the drum as possible.
+The supply reel should be positioned such that the fleet angle during installation is kept to a minimum.
 If a loop forms in the rope it should not be allowed to tighten to form a kink.

-Note: The supply reel is not specifically designed for back-tension spooling and might not be strong enough!
-If back tension spooling is needed, a reel of enough strength should be ordered with the steel wire rope.
+Note: The supply drum is not specifically designed for voltage spooling and may not be strong enough!
+If winding with voltage is required, the wire must be ordered on a drum that is strong enough for the purpose.

-Else the spooling should be done to the crane drum without back tension, the hook should be lowered max, a sufficient weight (2,5% -5% of the ropes MBL) should be hooked and the steel wire rope could be tightly wound on the drum
+Otherwise, winding can be performed by hanging the wire drum up in a crane hook, the hook must be lowered max., A sufficient weight (2.5% -5% of the wire MBL) must be hooked, and the steel wire could be wound close to the drum

 If installing the new rope with the help of the old rope, one method is to fit a cable sock to each of the rope ends to be attached.
 The open end of the sock should be securely attached to the rope by a serving or alternatively by a suitable clip or with a welded eye.